jonschipp/vagrant/bro-sandbox/README.md

 bro
 ```

-This is a demonstration of using Linux Containers to sandbox applications for the purpose of conference training.
+This is a demonstration of using Linux Containers to sandbox applications for the purpose of training.